7AtAri/Robot_ReinforcementLearning/README.md

  - step(): updates the environment based on the actions of the agent

- - Reset(): resets the environment an set the enviroment to initial settings (TCP on Startposition, Reard to zero, Observation, Kinematics)
+ - Reset(): resets the environment to initial settings (TCP on Startposition, Reard to zero, Observation, Kinematics)

- - render(): visulize the Helix, current TCP position with current orientation (arrow) and the target voxel
+ - render(): to visualize the Helix, current TCP position with current orientation (arrow) and the target voxel

 <img src="./images_read_me/HelixVisu.PNG" alt="drawing" width="500"/>

-Here you can see the model of our environment in which the robotarm has to be trained
+Here you can see the model of our environment in which the robotarm is trained

 ## Overview with Class Diagramm
 In the following figure you can see a class diagramm to give an overview of our Code...